codewarriordo/RestServiceMock/README.md

 # RestServiceMock
-REST WebService Mock including Webhook function
+REST WebService Mock including Webhook / Long polling function \
-The main goal of this project was to simulate a service platform to make performance tests of the own depending microservices.
+The main goal of this project was to simulate a service platform to make performance tests of the own depending microservices.\
 For example you have a microservice which is connected to MS Graph API to monitor MS Teams user states.
 In the real world it's hard to simulate thousands of users to test the own implementation

 ## Summary